seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Don't you have it as well…?」

-If the gods called all those with Grutrissheit, then Ferdinand should have it too.
+If the gods called all those carrying Grutrissheit, then Ferdinand should have it too.
 In fact, I heard that those who witnessed the moment of his disappearance had similar suspicions, but Ferdinand raised his eyebrows lightly, calling my question "ridiculous".

 「I believe I was taken with them because I was also on the altar with those two, or perhaps because I was protected by Rozemyne's wind shield.
-In truth, they told me I was simply getting in the way.
+In truth, everyone else told me I was simply "getting in their way".
 If I truly held Grutrissheit, do you think I could come back early like this without taking part in such an important competition?」

 「True…」